How To Attach Moss To Your Aquarium Driftwood

 The right knots here and there keep java moss attached to driftwood like algae to the glass.
 Fine thread works perfectly because by the time it dissolves it has already latched itself to the driftwood.
 You can also take the help of strings, thin ropes or fine fishing line.

 You do not need to tie ten different knots.
-One piece of string wrapped around the center of the java moss and piece of driftwood works fine.
+One piece of string wrapped around the centre of the java moss and piece of driftwood works fine.
 If one end of the moss starts to float up or away from the driftwood, you can bind that side down too.

 You have to ensure that the thread is not overly tight but is secure enough that it would not float away when a snail sweeps over it or the current blows past it.

 Try as it might, moss would not have any chance of floating if you have super glued it to your driftwood.
-Super glue has one significant disadvantage; you need to take out the piece of driftwood from your aquarium to glue on the moss if you do not use a driftwood piece.
+Superglue has one significant disadvantage; you need to take out the piece of driftwood from your aquarium to glue on the moss if you do not use a driftwood piece.

-After you have taken an actual driftwood from your tank, blot it with a paper towel, apply few tiny drops of super glue to the wood, and instantly attach the center of the moss to the spot.
+After you have taken actual driftwood from your tank, blot it with a paper towel, apply few tiny drops of super glue to the wood, and instantly attach the centre of the moss to the spot.
 If you have a big piece of java moss, you may want to glue down the ends also.

 The driftwood can be somewhat wet; you just do not want it to drip.
 Wait for some time before you place the driftwood back in your aquarium.
 I would recommend using a gel form super glue instead of the liquid form.